oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 {% img blog/gatsby-netlify-okta/netlify-deploy-inprogress.png alt:"Netlify: Deploy in progress" width:"500" %}{: .center-image }

-In a couple minutes, your site will be live!
+In a couple of minutes, your site will be live!

 {% img blog/gatsby-netlify-okta/netlify-deployed.png alt:"Netlify: Deployed!" width:"500" %}{: .center-image }